corndeladmin/tech-docs/src/javalin/adding-a-model-layer.md

-# Adding a data access layer
+# Adding a model layer

-We'll need to create the "Data Access Layer".
-That is, the part of our application that deals with interacting with the database and data models.
+We'll need to create the _model_ layer and the _data access layer_.
+These are the parts of our application that deals with handling data models and persisiting data using the database.

 ## Models and Repositories

-Models are classes that we use to store data within the application.
+Models are classes that we use to represent data within the application.

 ```java
 package com.corndel.bleeter.models;